The Age of PageRank is Over

 Then, imagine a world in which companies use all their resources, technology, and human potential to create entirely user-centric products.
 This will drive innovation as yet unseen.

-We will have search products (AI assistants by that time) with different capabilities.
+We will have search products with different capabilities.
 There will still probably be some “free” ones, ad-supported, which will not return very high-quality information and will optimize for ad revenue instead.
 They may even have the “for entertainment” label, as found on some “news” sites today.

 But there will also be search companions with different abilities offered at different price points.
-Depending on your budget and tolerance, you will be able to buy beginner, intermediate, or expert AIs.
+Depending on your budget and tolerance, you will be able to buy beginner, intermediate, or expert search “companions”.
 They’ll come with character traits like tact and wit or certain pedigrees, interests, and even adjustable bias.
-You could customize an AI to be conservative or liberal, sweet or sassy!
+You could customize your “helper” to be conservative or liberal, sweet or sassy!

 The most sophisticated ones will be able to answer questions requiring them to digest pages of documents, even entire books or videos, to come up with a 200-word summary.